-- u Provide a thorough knowledge of materials engineering fundamentals. - u Provide experience in the applications of fundamental materials-concepts to solve problems. - u Build written and oral communications skills in conjunction with teamwork skills. - u Impart the ability for self-acquisition of knowledge and continued education. - u Impart a breadth of knowledge which enables a choice of solutions to materials engineering problems.
+- ◆ Provide a thorough knowledge of materials engineering fundamentals. - Provide experience in the applications of fundamental materials-concepts to solve related problems. - ◆ Build written and oral communications skills in conjunction with teamwork skills. - ♦ Impart the ability for self-acquisition of knowledge to promote continued education. - ◆ Impart a breadth of knowledge which enables a choice of solutions to materials engineering problems.